 - In a heatproof bowl, add dark chocolate over simmering water.

 - When the chocolate is starting to melt, add the almond milk and mix well until all is combined and smooth.

 - Allow the chocolate frosting to cool before icing the cake.

 - Spread the frosting chocolate over the top and add some almond slices.
 Enjoy!

 And if you like this Low-carb Almond Flour Chocolate Cake recipe, please share with your friends and family.
-Do you wanna taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google +, Instagram and Facebook for all delicious recipes updates.
-As always, you are really appreciated for stopping by.
+Do you want to taste more?
+Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+As always, I really appreciate you stopping by.